Role Clarity Is Not a Management Buzzword. It's the Difference Between Function and Chaos.

 Role clarity isn’t a job description.
 Most hospitals have those.
 Most of them don’t prevent role confusion — because role confusion lives in the grey space between described roles, not within them.

-Who owns this decision?
-Not who is consulted, not who is informed — who makes the call, and when do they escalate it.
+The first is ownership of decisions — not who is consulted, not who is informed, but who makes the call, and when do they escalate it.
 Kahn and colleagues found that role conflict produces experienced tension not because people are difficult, but because the structure around them is unclear.
-Decision authority is no different, when it's undefined, conflict fills the gap.
+Decision authority is no different.
+When it’s undefined, conflict fills the gap.

-Who owns this problem when it goes wrong?
+The second is ownership when something goes wrong.
 Accountability requires an owner.
 Without one, problems travel laterally until they land on whoever is most conscientious — which is usually the leader.
 This is not a sustainable delegation model.
 It is a slow drain on the people you most need to retain.

-What does this role do when two responsibilities conflict?
+The third is what this role does when two responsibilities collide.
 In a clinical environment, role conflicts are constant.
 The nurse responsible for floor coverage and a time-sensitive task during a short-staffed shift needs a pre-defined answer — not a real-time judgment call every time it happens.
 Pre-defined answers are not rigidity.
 They are leadership doing its job before a crisis forces a decision.

 The Patient Safety Dimension

 In human medicine, role clarity is treated as a patient safety issue, not just an HR one.
-The Joint Commission has identified communication failures and unclear accountability as contributing factors in a significant percentage of sentinel events.
-Up to 80% of serious medical errors involve communication failures, and communication is identified as a root cause in roughly two-thirds of adverse outcomes.
+The Joint Commission has identified communication failures and unclear accountability as contributing factors in a significant percentage of sentinel events — communication is implicated in roughly 80 percent of serious medical errors.
 Veterinary medicine operates under similar dynamics with less regulatory pressure to name them.

 Emergency veterinary hospitals in particular operate with rapid team turnover, high case volumes, and frequent handoffs.
 Every one of those conditions increases the cost of unclear roles.
 The hospitals that perform consistently under those conditions are not staffed by people who are simply better at reading each other’s minds.
 They have clearer structures.